 - It is important that active children start drinking well before they get to training or their event.
-Preparation needs to begin in the hours prior, by sipping 'mouthfuls often' throughout the day at school and home. - Junior AFL players should be encouraged to drink fluid with meals and snacks on training days and before games.
+Preparation needs to begin in the hours prior, by sipping 'mouthfuls often' throughout the day at school and home.
+School aged children should be reminded to take adequate water with them each day to ensure they are well hydrated for after school training sessions or games - Junior Netball players should be encouraged to drink fluid with meals and snacks on training days and before games.
 This takes advantage of the electrolytes in food to ensure the water is better retained by the body, promoting optimal hydration. - The volume of fluid a child needs to drink is very individual.
-As a rough guide, children should drink periodically until not thirsty and their urine output is regular and light straw in colour.
+As a rough guide the child should drink periodically until not thirsty and their urine output is regular and light straw in colour.